Why Your Goals Feel Like Punishment

 This relentless drive often stems from early experiences where your worth felt conditional on achievement.
 It’s a deeply ingrained pattern, not a personal failing, and can lead to a cycle where success never feels like enough.
 Recognizing this connection is the first step toward finding a healthier balance.

-It’s common for high-achievers with certain past experiences to feel a disconnect between external success and internal fulfillment.
+It’s common for driven with certain past experiences to feel a disconnect between external success and internal fulfillment.
 This isn’t a sign that something is inherently wrong with you, but rather an indication that your nervous system might be wired to associate achievement with stress or a temporary reprieve from deeper anxieties, rather than genuine joy.

 To transform this feeling, begin by examining the underlying beliefs that link your self-worth to constant accomplishment.
 Practice setting intentions that prioritize your well-being alongside your achievements, allowing yourself to celebrate small victories without immediately moving to the next task.
 This shift helps redefine success on your own terms.